rgrannell1/mchof/inst/doc/mchof-intro.md

 Mchof Vignette
 =================================

+## 1 Introduction

 ## 2 Installation

-You have presumably installed mchof if you are reading this vignette; if not you can simply type
+If you are reading this vignette you have probably installed mchof; if not just run

 ```
 install.packages("mchof")
 ```

-into the console.
-It is also possible to install the development version of mchof by using `install_github('mchof', 'rgrannell1)`, though this is not recommended; the development version is usually unstable.
+It is also possible to install the development version of mchof by using `install_github("mchof", "rgrannell1")`, though this is not recommended; the development version is usually unstable, and often doesn't build.
 Updates will be released frequently, with an release date being given in the README.

 To load the package, use

 ```r
 require(mchof)